How Missing Teeth Can Affect Your Health

 Dental Bridges

-A dental bridge is a prosthetic tooth that is held in place by two crowns fitted onto both immediately adjacent teeth.
-This requires the dentist to shave off some enamel from both healthy teeth to make sure the crown fits.
+A dental bridge consists of a prosthetic tooth held in place by two porcelain dental crowns that are placed on top of adjacent teeth.
+This requires our local family dentist to remove a minimal amount of enamel from both healthy teeth to make sure each crown fits.

-Dentures are probably the most well-known option of all three.
+Removable dentures are probably the most well known option of all three.
 Dentures need to be kept moist at all times otherwise they will dry out, warp, and crack.
 When they’re not in your mouth be sure to keep them in a glass of water or denture cleaner.

-If you want the benefits of dental implants and dentures, ask one of our dentists about implant-supported dentures.
-If you need a whole arch of teeth replaced then dentures may be the best option for you.
-Partial dentures are also an option if you need to replace multiple consecutive teeth.
+If you want the implant-supported dentures.
+This is ideal if you need a whole arch of teeth replaced, but you’re not the biggest fan of traditional dentures that may shift over time.
+Of course, partial dentures are also an option if you need to replace multiple consecutive teeth.